practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-3/README.md

 $
 ```

-Super-important is this version info: _configuration: ~/cm3/bin/cm3.cfg_ (~ denotes the home directory of the user)
+Super-important is this information: _configuration: ~/cm3/bin/cm3.cfg_ (~ denotes the home directory of the user)

 If this file is missing, you got a problem and should start all over again!